-SOCIAL MEDIA & ELECTRONIC COMMUNICATIONS
+SOCIAL MEDIA & ELECTRONIC COMMUNICA-TIONS

 a.
-Application
+Application This policy shall apply to:

-Adult members who have regular contact with amateur athletes who are minors;

-- 2. Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - 3.
+- 1. Adult members who have regular contact with amateur athletes who are minors; - 2.
+Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - 3.
 Adult staff and board members at USEF.
-(Collectively "Applicable Adult" for the purposes of this Policy.)